Insurance Premium Funding

 While many consumer insurance products include the option of paying premiums in monthly instalments, an instalment payment plan is not usually available on insurance policies.
 Some commercial insurances attract significantly large premiums which are payable annually.
 When the due date arrives, making the payment can place considerable pressure on the cash flow.
 But defaulting on the premium payment or late payment may put the business at risk of not being covered by the insurance policy.

 For this purpose, Insurance Premium Funding, referred to in financial services as IPF, is available.
 This is a specialist lending facility which is offered by a specialist group of lenders and enables businesses continuity of insurance coverage while paying the premium in instalments.

-- A loan arrangement is established between the business and the lender, often negotiated by a business finance broker.
+- A loan arrangement is established between the business and the lender, often negotiated by a business loan broker.

 - Negotiations will include establishing the interest rate, the term of the loan – one-off or ongoing, the number of instalments, and the fee structure.